What do you need to know about American Heart Month?

 This illness can also be called Myocardial Infarction that happens when the heart is not supplied with sufficient blood.

-Often called as chronic heart failure or congestive heart failure, this is the condition that the heart is unable to pump ample blood and oxygen that could reach the organs.
-Unfortunately, a person diagnosed with heart failure cannot be cured aside for a heart transplant.
+Often called chronic heart failure or congestive heart failure, this is the condition that the heart is unable to pump ample blood and oxygen that could reach the organs.
+Unfortunately, a person diagnosed with heart failure cannot be cured aside from a heart transplant.